 Remove and finish cooling on wire rack.

 Chill for 3 hours then remove sides of springform pan.

-Drizzle with caramel sauce of your choosing (like caramel ice cream topping),
+Drizzle with caramel sauce of your choosing (like caramel ice cream topping), when serving.

 Source: Sue at Chyrel’s